EVERSE-ResearchSoftware/RSQKit/pages/contributing/page_style_guidelines.md

 ---

 In general, we follow the European Commission's [Web Writing Style Guide](https://wikis.ec.europa.eu/display/WEBGUIDE/02.+Web+writing+guidelines) and their more detailed [English Style Guide](https://commission.europa.eu/system/files/2023-11/styleguide_english_dgt_en.pdf).
-Below are the style guidelines specific to the pages in RSQKit (adapted from [RDKkit Style Guide](https://rdmkit.elixir-europe.org/style_guide)).
+Below are the style guidelines specific to the pages in RSQKit (adapted from [RDMkit Style Guide](https://rdmkit.elixir-europe.org/style_guide)).

 ## General style and tone